MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-send-message.md

 ---
-title: Send a message
+title: Send a message (Preview)
-description: Use the Message node to send a message from the bot to a user.
+description: Use the Message node to send a message from the bot to a user in Power Virtual Agents preview.
 keywords: "PVA"
-ms.date: 09/05/2022
+ms.date: 10/10/2022

 ms.topic: article
 author: v-alarioza